 As well as running initiatives to proactively boost engagement, organisations must also probe further when it comes to their turnover metrics.
 Employers should be holding exit interviews with employees who have resigned to identify the root causes of their decision.
 Use these issues to shape your retention strategy and assess whether any patterns have emerged that need to be addressed.

-Engagement and Retention with Factorial
+Measuring Engagement with Factorial

 With Factorial, you can create customisable, automated surveys to help you understand the main causes of disengagement.
-Our eNPS also allows you to easily measure your employees’ engagement and identify key initiatives to boost it.

 Our all-in-one platform can also help to make your communication channels easy and streamlined for everyone.
 With our cloud-based software, employees can log in wherever they are and receive regular updates from team leaders.
 This is a great way to build a consistent comms strategy and keep your employees informed.